Arrata-TTRPG/Arrata-APP/README.md

 ### Miscellaneous QOL features

-- [ ] Add dice-rolling functionality
+- [x] Add dice-rolling functionality
   - [ ] Discord integration(?)
 - [ ] Allow exporting into a printable format

+## Troubleshooting

+If you're on Linux and encounter the app being blank and/or the message: `AcceleratedSurfaceDMABuf was unable to construct a complete framebuffer`, add `WEBKIT_DISABLE_DMABUF_RENDERER=1` to your environment variables.
+Usually this is under `/etc/environment` but it will differ based on your shell.